SiliconLabsSoftware/docs-matter/sld253-matter-wifi/aws-configuration-registration.md

 ```
 Once done, select `Create`.

-6. Steps to generate the certificate for your Matter application to use in the `dic_config.h` header.
+6. Steps to generate the certificate for your Matter application to use in the `dic_nvm_cert.cpp` source file.
     - Go to `All Devices -> Things` and select `Create Things`.
     - Select `Create Single Thing` and click **Next**.
     - Specify thing properties Info -> Give the thing a name (Note: Client ID) and click **Next**.